shawenyao/jekyll-now/_posts/2020-11-10-The-Birth-of-a-Galaxy.md

   <img src="https://shawenyao.github.io/R/output/milky_way/plot_3_spiral_arms.jpg" />
 </div>

-Before we move on, let's take a momment to appreciate how far we've come since drawing the skeleton.
+Before we move on, let's take a moment to appreciate how far we've come since drawing the skeleton.
 However, something is still missing.

 ## Galactic Center

 At the heart of the Milky Way lies the brightest region of our galaxy, the [Galactic Center](https://en.wikipedia.org/wiki/Galactic_Center).
 From a purely visual standpoint, it looks like a tilted oval spanning from bottom left to top right.

-Actually, This isn't an hard-to-find shape in geometry.
+Actually, that isn't an hard-to-find shape in geometry.
 Recall multivariate normal distribution?

 $$
 \begin{cases}